-After crossing the Mississippi River into St. Louis on the Eads Bridge with its new pedestrian walkway, the ADT immediately enters the Jefferson National Expansion Memorial, which houses the Museum of Westward Expansion and is the site of the 630-foot-high Gateway Arch.
+After crossing the Mississippi River into St. Louis on the Eads Bridge with its new pedestrian walkway, the ADT immediately enters Gateway Arch National Park, which houses the Museum of Westward Expansion and is the site of the 630-foot-high Gateway Arch.
 The route then follows city sidewalks in an urban environment to Forest Park and crosses the Missouri River on the Discovery Bridge at St. Charles.
 Originally known as Les Petites Cotes (the little hills) by the French, then San Carlos by the Spanish, the town became St. Charles in 1804.

 St. Charles to Boonville (Katy Trail)

 The ADT joins the 250-mile Katy Trail in St. Charles.
 It follows the north bank of the Missouri River to Franklin, then crosses the river at Boonville, and goes cross-country to Clinton.
 This was the route of the Missouri-Kansas-Texas (MKT) Railroad, which was built in the 1870s and was affectionately known as “the Katy.”
 The ADT joins the Katy in Frontier Park in St. Charles.
 Heading west from St. Charles, the Katy passes limestone bluffs in the Weldon Springs Wildlife Area.
 The trail is ideal for bird watching, as it is located along the Missouri River flyway, which is used by many migrating songbirds and waterfowl.
 Daniel Boone lived the last 20 years of his life near Defiance, and his four-story Georgian-style home, built between 1803 and 1810, is open to visitors.